 If you’re one of my Instagram followers reading this (lengthy) blog post, you will already know that I was against an induced labour with the synthetic oxytocin being the main reason.
 Why?
 In a nutshell, it’s painful with increased risk of negative effects for the mother and baby.
 There’s a study released in Australia that outlines the downsides of induction – worryingly for me, increased risk of anxiety and postnatal depression.
 In my opinion, a predicted bigger baby (with gestational diabetes ruled out) did not instantly equal the need for induction but still, I put my faith in medical professionals.

 After four days in hospital, we still held out hope that spontaneous labour was about to start and so I did what any heavily pregnant woman does – bounced, bounced, bounced on the birthing ball and waited.
+I was in good spirits, joking with John and listening to Jimmy Eat World, clearly oblivious that the birth story I expected was not to be.
 Two hours later, I stared in disbelief as it was time to accept that it was time to insert the canula and start the dreaded drip.

 I don’t know about you, but I’m dreadful with needles.
 I’m not frightened of them, it’s just that whenever I need to have an injection my veins suddenly disappear and multiple attempts are tried while I’m sat there squirming.
 You’re probably thinking after numerous internal examinations, I’d be able to handle a canula but after the midwife missed and hit a valve … I most definitely was not.
 With swollen hands, it was an anesthesiologist who managed it on the third attempt – knelt down, on one knee, the midwife joked he was proposing.
 John took it in good humour, even going as far to call the anaesthesiologist a hunk.